-Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
+Staff knew how to respond to a medical emergency and had completed face to face training in emergency resuscitation and basic life support every year.

-The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health
+The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health and data sheets were accessible to all staff.